Welcome to Grid Analytics Europe 2018

 - Networking Reception – relax and unwind after an intensive day of presentations and panel discussions, meet with colleagues from across the European smart utility big data community, allow new ideas to cement and new partnership opportunities to emerge

-To receive weekly programme updates and value-added content relating to digital substations join our mailing list!
+To receive weekly programme updates and value-added content relating to smart grid data analytics join our mailing list!

 Senior Manager, Data & Insights